Defining Democracy

 Take a look at this movie before we discuss it… You’ll see what I mean.

-In the 1860s, a train connected Kingston, NY, into the Catskill Mountains.
-It brought tourists, timber, farm goods, and bluestone to resorts in the Catskills.
+In the 1860s, a train brought tourists, timber, farm goods, and bluestone to the resorts in the Catskills to the Catskill Mountains.

 But in 1932, passenger service gradually declined due to the rise of the automobile.